Notes on the Geography of Uzbekistan: Bukhara: Street Scenes

 Another example.
 Khodjaev, by the way, became a Bolshevik, despite his upbringing as a wealthy young man.
-Ironically, he eventually fell victim to the show trials of the 1930s and was executed.
-In Soviet times, the museum was billed simply as the "house of a rich merchant."
+The system turned on him in the 1930s, and he was executed--liquidated, in the preferred jargon..
+In Soviet times the museum was billed simply as the "house of a rich merchant."

 Another room in the house.

 An iwan, not particularly remarkable, except for the people inside.

 On the two sides of the courtyard, boys and girls.